 Also, if you have been diagnosed with a mental health disorder, and you have been prescribed medication to help manage the disorder, it’s advisable that you make sure to pack enough medication for the duration of your trip.
 What’s more, some medications that are prescribed to help manage mental health conditions are considered controlled substances in some countries.
 As a result, it’s advisable to consult your doctor for more information.
 Once you’ve arrived at your destination, make sure to keep your medication in a safe place, preferably in a carry-on.

 2. Make plans to keep in touch

 Now while a vacation is an opportunity to escape from the familiar, the sudden change may trigger unexpected stress.
 Because of that, it would be advisable to make plans to be able to check in with people back home.
 You’d be surprised how a simple phone conversation with a familiar voice can help to boost your mood.

-Moreover, your family and friends aren’t the only ones you should make plans to stay in contact with whilst traveling, If you have concerns about how your mental health will cope on your trip, you should also make plans with your mental-health-care provider and schedule in a check-in call – even if it’s good news.
+Moreover, your family and friends aren’t the only ones you should make plans to stay in contact with whilst traveling.
+If you have concerns about how your mental health will cope on your trip, you should also make plans with your mental-health-care provider and schedule a check-in call – even if it’s good news.